swfl-coders/tech-alliance-website/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## 📜 Testing the app

+We use Vite as our testing framework.
+To write and run test scripts:

+1. Add files under the `__tests__` folder, organized into folders named after the unit or module being tested

+2. Name the file `<identifier>.test.js`, or `<identifier>.test.jsx` if you are rendering components in the react extention notation

+3. Run the tests with `npm run test`

+View your console to see the results.

+You can edit the test scripts and the application code in real-time.
+Vite reruns the tests as you edit the test scripts or application code.

 ## 👩🏻‍💻✨👨🏻‍💻 Contribute to this project

 To contribute, please read our [contributing guidelines](CONTRIBUTE.md)